-We all love our dogs but let’s be honest, we’re kidding ourselves if we don’t admit at least most of us have spotted their bad breath at one point in time or another.
+We all love our dogs.
+While for some, they are their registered emotional support animal which can be taken around the world, for others, they are a part of their family and considered as an equal.
+Either way, they are loved by all.
+But we’re kidding ourselves if we don’t admit at least most of us have spotted their bad breath at one point in time or another.

 Even if you have a dental care regime in place for your dog, persistent, changing bad breath could be a sign of an underlying health problem.